HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-15-getting-started-with-hypothesis.md

 published: true
 ---

-People starting with property-based testing often struggle to figure out what exactly it is they should test.
+Property based testing will speed up your testing process and improve your software quality, but when first starting out people often struggle to figure out exactly how to use it.

-Until you're used to thinking in property based tests, it's not always obvious what the invariants of your code actually *are*, and people get stuck trying to come up with interesting ones.
+Until you're used to thinking in property based tests, it's not always obvious what the invariants of your code actually *are*, and people get stuck trying to come up with interesting ones to test.

-Fortunately, there's a simple property which every piece of software should satisfy, and which can be remarkably powerful as a way to uncover deep bugs in your software.
+Fortunately, there's a simple property which every piece of software should satisfy, and which can be remarkably powerful as a way to uncover surprisingly deep bugs in your software.

 <!--more-->